MarkvHeusden/WiFan/README.md

 <br>

 ## 🔌 Step 2: Connecting a power cable
 A relay is a low-power electrical switch which toggles on and off a high-power (Max 250V) circuit.
-For this reason we need to connect the relay to the power cable of the object we want to switch.
+For this reason, we need to connect the relay to the power cable of the object we want to switch.
 In this case it's a fan.
 Because I didn't want to ruin my fans power cable, and I might want to switch different higher voltage objects in the future, I decided to use an old extension cord.
-If you're like me and you don't have experience cutting and stripping wires, I reccomend using an extension cord with a switch.
+If you're like me and you don't have experience cutting and stripping wires, I recommend using an extension cord with a switch.
 With this extension cord, u can just remove the switch to reveal the wires.

 <img src="img/IMG_4131.jpeg" alt="power cable" width="500"/>

 My extension cord looked something like this.
 As you can see it has a switch, which makes it easy for me to connect the relay.
-You do need to use a terminal block however with this cord, because both wires will be exposed when you remove the switch and you only need 1 for the relay.
+You do need to use a terminal block however with this cord, because both wires will be exposed when you remove the switch, and you only need 1 for the relay.
 After removing the switch or cutting open the cable and revealing/stripping the wires, your extension cord should look something like this:

 <img src="img/IMG_4134.jpeg" alt="power cable stripped" width="500"/>